 To help Nepal rebuild, teams from nine Flex sites in China, Malaysia, and Singapore partnered for Project Asha, spending two weeks building a new community center with a health clinic, lecture/meeting hall, and emergency shelter.

 Creating sustainable design and manufacturing, Flex Advanced Engineering is committed to corporate, social, and environmental responsibility, creating innovative processes and solutions, designing and developing ergonomically-friendly equipment, and improving work areas to reduce waste.
 Engineers maximize efficiency to design, develop, and deliver products with sustainability in mind.

 Providing sustainable employment

-- In 2016, we made notable changes to the Flex Human Rights Policy.
+In 2016, we made notable changes to the Flex Human Rights Policy.
 To better align with the U.N.
-Guiding Principles on Business and Human Rights, the following revisions were made:The policy now explicitly applies to the Flex value chain.
+Guiding Principles on Business and Human Rights, we revised the policy to now explicitly apply to the Flex value chain.